nikpolonsky/nikpolonsky.github.io/mechanics.en.md

 Your data isn't sent anywhere, it always remains on the device.

+### Primary purpose:
+✅ build Human Design charts
+✅ organize a collection of charts that pique your interest ✅ support you in chart analysis by providing relevant key notes ✅ help to follow planetary transits

+### Out of scope:
+❌ guidance for your unique direction
+❌ compatibility in relationships
+❌ career advice
+❌ imrove life quality

+## Download
 <a href="https://apps.apple.com/us/app/human-design-mechanics/id6499063695" target="_blank">
   <img src="{{ '/assets/images/Download_on_the_App_Store_Badge_US-UK_RGB_wht_092917.svg' | relative_url }}" alt="Icon">
 </a>